 Three towns, three technologies

-There's more than one way to green your heat: HeatSmart CCL will be offering customers air-source heat pumps and ground-source heat pumps, which use heat from the air and ground to provide your home with heating and cooling in one system, as well as modern wood heating systems, which will allow you to heat your home with locally-produced, sustainably-harvested wood pellets.
+There's more than one way to green your heat: HeatSmart CCL offers customers the choice of air-source heat pumps and ground-source heat pumps, which use heat from the air and ground to provide your home with heating and cooling in one system, as well as modern wood heating systems, which will allow you to heat your home with locally-produced, sustainably-harvested wood pellets.
 All three of these technologies could help you save on your energy bill and improve the comfort of your home—all while reducing your carbon footprint!
-More detailed information about these technologies and the models HeatSmart CCL's installers will be offering will be available soon.

 What kind of incentives are available?